morphgnt/tischendorf/text/parsed/README.txt

 The format is as follows:

 - One word per line
-- Space-separated fields
+- Space-separated fields (except for the last two)
-- Up to ten fields (at least eight):
+- - fields:
-  - Book (corresponds to the filename, which is the Online Bible standard)
+  0. Book (corresponds to the filename, which is the Online Bible standard)
-  - Chapter:Verse.word-within-verse
+  1. Chapter:Verse.word-within-verse
-  - The text
+  2. The text as it is written in the printed Tischendorf (Kethiv)
+  3. The text as the editor thinks it should have been (Qere)
-  - The morphological tag
+  4. The morphological tag (following the Qere)
-  - The Strong's number
+  5. The Strong's number (following the Qere)
-  - The lemma in two versions:
+  6. The lemma in two versions:
-    - The first version, which corresponds to The NEW Strong's Complete Dictionary of Bible Words.
+    6.a The first version, which corresponds to The NEW Strong's Complete Dictionary of Bible Words.
-    - Followed by an "exclamation mark" ("!")
+    6.b Followed by the string " ! "
-    - Then the second version, which corresponds to Friberg, Friberg and Miller's ANLEX.
+    6.c Then the second version, which corresponds to Friberg, Friberg and Miller's ANLEX.
     There may be several words in each lemma.